utterworks/fbp-docs/docs/guide/README.md

 2. Change misclassified items and add them to the dataset.
 Fine-tune the model with new data for continuous improvement.

-3. Accelarate labeling of existing/new labels based on predicted production data using semantic similarity.
+3. Accelerate labeling of existing/new labels based on predicted production data using semantic similarity.

 ### Collaborative